 There is a short paved stretch near the beginning, but most of the trail is dirt and rocks, with a couple of steep stairways.
 Mostly mild, but moderately strenuous in a couple of places.
 The trail is about 1.5 miles long; a leisurely walk one-way takes about an hour.

-We've had a very dry year, but a heavy rain caused a large chunk of the cliff to fall away recently; the soil is very sandy and can be unstable.
+Heavy rains caused a large chunk of the cliff to fall away; the soil is very sandy and can be unstable.

 The scenery and terrain along the trail are so varied, I wanted to give visitors a feel for it:

 Starting out (from the parking lot) the path is broad and paved.

 After following the edge for a bit, the pathway dives into the woods and winds around.

 The trail opens out onto the most gorgeous vistas: the bay and the bridge, and the steep cliffs of Lands End.

 Following the edge of the cliffs, with amazing views.

 More beautiful views, approaching the eastern end of the trail.

 Lands End Point